Ibr-Almadawy/myreads/README.md

 ***15th*** Define **clearSearch** inside **App** to clear search page when navigate from homepage to search and return to search again.
 ***16th*** Fixing errors of return an empty string in the search .
 ***17th*** Fixing errors of entry not returning result to display a message **No books**.
+***18th*** Fixing error of non existence of book image and non existence of authors by add inline ternary operators.

 ## References:
 1. https://reactjs.org/ (Documentation)